PennLINC/CuBIDS/docs/usage.rst

 Applying these changes we would see:

-.. tsv-table:: Post Apply Groupings
+.. csv-table:: Post Apply Groupings
     :file: _static/PNC_post_apply_summary.tsv
     :widths: 3, 3, 3, 3, 3, 3, 3, 3, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 3
     :header-rows: 1